Ohm: History

 The B.A. ohm was intended to be 109 CGS units but owing to an error in calculations the definition was 1.3% too small.
 The error was significant for preparation of working standards.

-On 21 September 1881 the Congrès internationale des électriciens (international conference of electricians) defined a practical unit of ohm for the resistance, based on CGS units, using a mercury column 1 mm2 in cross-section, approximately 104.9 cm in length at 0 °C, similar to the apparatus suggested by Siemens.
+On 21 September 1881 the International Electrical Congress defined a practical unit of ohm for the resistance, based on CGS units, using a mercury column 1 mm2 in cross-section, approximately 104.9 cm in length at 0 °C, similar to the apparatus suggested by Siemens.

 A legal ohm, a reproducible standard, was defined by the international conference of electricians at Paris in 1884 as the resistance of a mercury column of specified weight and 106 cm long; this was a compromise value between the B. A. unit (equivalent to 104.7 cm), the Siemens unit (100 cm by definition), and the CGS unit.
 Although called "legal", this standard was not adopted by any national legislation.
 The "international" ohm was recommended by unanimous resolution at the International Electrical Congress 1893 in Chicago.
 The unit was based upon the ohm equal to 109 units of resistance of the C.G.S. system of electromagnetic units.
 The international ohm is represented by the resistance offered to an unvarying electric current in a mercury column of constant cross-sectional area 106.3 cm long of mass 14.4521 grams and 0 °C. This definition became the basis for the legal definition of the ohm in several countries.
 In 1908, this definition was adopted by scientific representatives from several countries at the International Conference on Electric Units and Standards in London.
 The mercury column standard was maintained until the 1948 General Conference on Weights and Measures, at which the ohm was redefined in absolute terms instead of as an artifact standard.

 By the end of the 19th century, units were well understood and consistent.
 Definitions would change with little effect on commercial uses of the units.
 Advances in metrology allowed definitions to be formulated with a high degree of precision and repeatability.